Do You Know the Difference Between Probate and Non-Probate Property?

 - Retirement accounts

 When you are ready to begin setting up your estate plan, contact our expert attorney at Elder Law Services of California for a FREE consultation today!
-Our team will walk you through the entire process from drafting a will, living trust, powers of attorney and any other documents you might need.
+Our team will walk you through the entire process from drafting a will, living trust, powers of attorney, and any other documents you might need.
 Give us a call at (800) 403-6078.
-We look forward to speak with you.
+We look forward to speaking with you.